 Six weeks after surgery, the results of histological analysis showed that union was started in all examined samples.
-When a plate was used for fixation, fibro-cartilaginous healing stage was marked clearly with high levels of activity.
+When a plate was used or fixation, fibro-cartilaginous healing stage was marked clearly with high levels of activity.
 In the defects treated with selfdynamisable internal fixator, the woven bone tissue was seen indicating the bony callus formation.
 When external fixator was used for fixation, the effect was comparable with that seen in the defect side treated with selfdynamisable internal fixator.
+Based on the results obtained in our study, we can conclude that biomechanical

 Based on the results obtained in our study, we can conclude that biomechanical characteristics of internal and external fixators are more superior than biomechanical characteristics of a plate in the treatment of bone defects in experimental animals.
-Acta Medica Medianae 2018;57(4):36-42.
+Acta Medica Medianae 2018;57(4):XX-XX.